ESIG - header certified

 Using conditional placeholders to replace missing information with generic data

-Conditional placeholders are used to insert different information to email signatures, depending on whether specified conditions are met.
+Conditional placeholders can be used to insert different information to email signatures if specific conditions are met.
 So, in this case, you can create a conditional placeholder that will replace any empty {Mobile} placeholder with a specific phone number (e.g. a generic phone number to your customer service).

 Learn more about conditional placeholders

-Using the Remove Text tags (RT tags) to remove empty placeholders
+Using the Remove empty placeholder feature (RT tags) to remove blank spaces

 See the examples below to learn how to correctly use RT tags in a signature: